dmitriz/cpsfy/README.md

 our performance wins.

-However, if we try use `map` in the second case, instead of `flatMap`, we get
+However, if we try use `map` in the second case, instead of `chain`, we get
 ```js
 cpsFun.map(x => of(x+1))
 ```
 which emits `of(x+1)` as output, rather than `x+1`.
 That is, the output result of our CPS function is another CPS function, so we get our value wrapped twice.
-This is where `flatMap` becomes useful, in that in removes one of the layers, aka "flattens" the result.
+This is where `chain` becomes useful, in that in removes one of the layers, aka "flattens" the result, which is why it is also called `flatMap`.

+For CPS functions, the name `chain` is particularly descriptive because it effectively chains two such functions by passing the output of one funciton as input to the other.
 And the rule becomes very simple:

 *Use `map` with "plain" functions and `flatMap` with CPS functions inside*

 ### Composing multiple outputs
-In the previous case we had `flatMap` over a CPS function with single output, even when the output itself is a tuple.
+In the previous case we had `chain` over a CPS function with single output, even when the output itself is a tuple.
 In comparison, a general Promise has two outputs - the result and the error.
 Of course, in case of Promises, there are more restrctions such as only one of these two